-Marc Soustrot, our favourite conductor from France, was on top form as usual – and the musicians love him for that (…).
-And there is something else that other conductors (…) rarely give: heart.
+Marc Soustrot, our favourite conductor from France, was in top form as usual – and the musicians love him for this […].
+And for something else, which other conductors […] rarely give: heart.
 Stuttgarter Zeitung

 Marc Soustrot has broad experience and expertise in the major works of the classical and Romantic repertoire, as well as in the music of Bach and contemporary works.
 He is particularly beloved by audiences for his interpretations of French orchestral compositions.
-He has been the artistic director and chief conductor of the Orchestre Philharmonique des Pays de la Loire (1976 – 1994), the Beethoven Orchester Bonn (1995 – 2003) and Het Brabants Orkest Eindhoven (1996 – 2006).
-He has been chief conductor of the Malmö Symphony Orchestra since the 2011/12 season and of the Aarhus Symphony Orchestra since the 2015/16 season.
-The Danish city of Aarhus has been named European Capital of Culture in 2017.
+He has been the artistic director and chief conductor of the Orchestre Philharmonique des Pays de la Loire (1976–1994), the Beethoven Orchester Bonn (1995–2003), Het Brabants Orkest Eindhoven (1996–2006) and the Malmö Symphony Orchestra (2011-2019).
+Marc Soustrot is chief conductor of the Aarhus Symphony Orchestra, which he has led since the 2015/16 season.

 As a guest conductor, Soustrot has worked with the Staatskapelle Dresden, Munich Philharmonic, Bamberg Symphony, English Chamber Orchestra, Danish Radio Symphony Orchestra, Real Orquesta Sinfónica de Sevilla, Filharmonie Antwerpen, Residentie Orkest Den Haag and the Philharmonic Orchestras of Copenhagen, Stockholm, Oslo, Helsinki, Luxembourg, Barcelona, Warsaw and Tokyo.

-Marc Soustrot has many years of experience in the opera world and a vast operatic repertoire, including works such as Don Giovanni, Carmen, Werther, Pelléas et Mélisande, operas by Giuseppe Verdi, Giacomo Puccini, Jacques Offenbach, as well as Richard Wagner’s Der Ring des Nibelungen and Alban Berg’s Wozzeck.
-Furthermore he has successfully conducted a number of contemporary operas, such as Ernst Krenek’s Karl V. He has worked with the orchestras of the Opéra de Monte-Carlo, Teatro Real Madrid, Grand Théâtre de Genève, La Monnaie de Munt, Royal Danish Opera Copenhagen and the Norwegian National Opera Oslo.
+Marc Soustrot has many years of experience in the opera world and with a vast operatic repertoire, including works such as Don Giovanni, Carmen, Werther, Pelléas et Mélisande, operas by Giuseppe Verdi, Giacomo Puccini, Jacques Offenbach, as well as Richard Wagner’s Der Ring des Nibelungen and Alban Berg’s Wozzeck.
+He has also successfully conducted a number of contemporary operas, such as Ernst Krenek’s Karl V. He has worked with the orchestras of the Opéra de Monte-Carlo, Teatro Real Madrid, Grand Théâtre de Genève, La Monnaie de Munt, Royal Danish Opera Copenhagen and the Norwegian National Opera Oslo.